itsnotajulius/NodeJS/NPM/EJSNPM.md

 | Initiate       |     | `require("express");` |
 | Install (yarn) |     | `yarn install ejs`    |

-In Express v4, a very basic setup using EJS would look like the following.
-(This assumes a `views` directory containing an `index.ejs` page.)

 app.set("view engine", "ejs");

 app.get("/", (req, res) => {